This tutorial covers:

 refers to the maximum API request rate limit over a time ranging from one to a few seconds.
 Setting throttling limits is optional and you could choose not to enforce any such limits for your API.

-Because usage plans require an API key to be associated with it to identify the clients, add an API key to it.
+Usage plans require an API key to be associated with it to identify the clients.
+Add an API key:

 // add this snippet below the existing code